sunuazizrahayu/phpdotenv-for-codeigniter/README.md

 ## Installation
-1. Paste all of these files to your root CodeIgniter Application.
+1. Paste all of these files to your CodeIgniter Application root.
-2. Enable your Composer Autoload and Hooks on `application/config/config.php`
+2. Add `.env` on your `.gitignore` on CodeIgniter root.
-3. Set your config.php
+3. Enable your Composer Autoload and Hooks on `application/config/config.php`

 `$config['composer_autoload'] = FALSE;` to `$config['composer_autoload'] = TRUE;`

 `$config['enable_hooks'] = FALSE;` to `$config['enable_hooks'] = TRUE;`

 4. Go to your `application` directory and install package.